DevOps-HeadBangers/Milestone-2/README.md

 npm install
 npm run ci-test || :
 ```
    This script will do a clean npm install, run unit tests, measure coverage and report the results.

+4. Under Post Build Sections, choose Publish TAP Results for Add Post Build Action option.
+And, for Test Results        textbox, write 'test.tap'. 'test.tap' file will contain the result of ```istanbul cover test.js```.

+5. Again, under Post Build Sections, choose Publish Clover Coverage Report for Add Post Build Action option.
+And, for    Clover report directory textbox, write 'coverage'. 'coverage' is the folder that will contain the istanbul           coverage reports.

+Following is the screencast for the capability: